Fraiddd/ODBX_LIB/README.md

 ObjectDBX allows you to create your own 'ObjectDBX Host Application' a standalone app that can load and manipulate drawings.

-this is perfect for batch processing dwgs.
+This is perfect for batch processing dwgs.

-The function that retrieves the ObjectDBX
+The function that retrieves the ObjectDBX :

 ```
 (defun getaxdbdoc (filename / axdbdoc release)